Battelle/vimmmex/README.md

 ### Versions

-the [vimmmex_raw](vimmmex_raw) file contains vim special characters, such as ^M and ^R.  [vimmmex](vimmmex) provides a pure-ascii version of the interpreter, in which special characters are inserted by the execution process itself.  this may be more conducive for copying and pasting the contents of the file.
+the [vimmmex_raw](vimmmex_raw) file contains (non-ascii) vim special characters, such as ^M and ^R.  [vimmmex](vimmmex) provides a pure-ascii version of the interpreter, in which special characters are inserted by the execution process itself, but uses an (ideally forbidden) vim "ex" command (the first line) to perform the substitution.  this may be more conducive for copying and pasting the contents of the file.

 ### Limitations